klin059/course-scheduling-TWschools/README.md

 # Course scheduling for Taiwanese schools
+## Motivation
+Course scheduling is probably the most important task to do in preparation for a new academic year for schools in Taiwan.
+There are software designed for course scheduling but, to my knowledge, none of them are robust enough to satisfy the scheduling requirements of Taiwanese schools.
+Instead, the school I worked with had to do manual scheduling that takes more than 2 weeks and often some of the less important scheduling requirements are ignored so that the scheduler don't have to frequently re-schedule the timetables.
+Motivated to solve this difficulty, I have designed a course schduling software specifically for Taiwanese schools.

+## Introduction
 This repository constains scripts for solveing a course scheduling problem for an elementary school in Taiwan.
 The framework can also be used to solve the teacher assignment problem simultaneously.